Find out why it's important to understand how and where your pension savings are invested

 At Fidelity, we use the term ‘sustainable investing’ to encompass ESG issues and related topics.
 ESG stands for Environmental, Social and Governance.
 Analysing ESG factors can be a way to assess the sustainability and social impact of an investment in a company and to identify risks.
 Fund managers can incorporate this information into their investment process.
 Some of the things that might be considered are:

-Important information - Investors should note that the views expressed may no longer be current and may have already been acted upon.
-The Investment Manager’s focus on securities of issuers which maintain sustainable characteristics may affect the fund’s investment performance favourably or unfavourably in comparison to similar funds without such focus.
-The sustainable characteristics of securities may change over time.
-No representation nor warranty is made with respect to the fairness, accuracy or completeness of such credentials.
-The status of a security’s ESG credentials can change over time.
+Important information - Funds with an ESG investment focus may perform favourably or unfavourably in comparison to similar investments without such focus.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.